-Two years into the four-year award period, the providers awarded for their compliance with the Code are required to submit the Mid-term Progress Form (See the Code webpage, under "Related Documents") to the European Commission (DG EMPL).
+In the middle of the award period (see table 1 on page 9), the providers awarded for their compliance with the Code are required to submit the Mid-term Progress Form (See the Code webpage, under "Related Documents").
 The filled in form will provide an update on the provider's practices and report any significant changes that have taken place from the time of receiving the Code award.